kvindasAB/ab-angular-boilerplate/README.md

 - Require JS integration, optimization and minification.
 - Modularization proposal based on AngularJS+RequireJS.
+- Integration of E2E tests with Protractor.
 - Separation of tests from application sources.
 - Separation of styles from application sources.
 - Updated to use the latest versions of both grunt plugins and bower libs.
 - Added some core libs regularly used on enterprise development.
 Example: restangular, ng-table, momentjs, etc.
 - WebServer functionality with rules.
-- Soon: Integration of E2E tests - Work in Progress / Migrating to Protractor as angular-scenario is presenting incompatibilities

 Our scope probably is narrower than ngBoilerplate.
 We do not look out to be every AngularJS project kickstart, rather we look forward